Xoesis/ece-251-final-project-spring-2025-just-put-the-fries-in-the-bag/README.md

 # Steps to compile and simulate CPU <br/>
 1. Go to the computer directory
+2. Make a file called program_exe (hex code) and a program.asm (MIPS code)
-2. Enter this command: make COMPONENT=computer
+3. Enter this command: make COMPONENT=computer
-3. Enter this command: make simulate COMPONENT=computer
+4. Enter this command: make simulate COMPONENT=computer
-4. If you have QTspim, enter this command: make display COMPONENT=computer
+5. If you have QTspim, enter this command: make display COMPONENT=computer

 # Link to video: <br/>